applied-systems-biology/misa-framework/content/imagej/result-analyzer/plot-builder.md

 <p ><br/>

 </p>
-<p >The plot type can be selected in ②,
+<p >The plot type can be selected in the current plot and data import section,
 which also has following actions:</p>
 <p ><br/>